sankhaMukherjee/palindrome/readme.md

-# Program for finding the longest Palindrome in the
+# Longest Palindrome in a string

+This is going to be a command line tool.